9 Best Pots And Pans For Your Kitchen

 large stock pot

-Why You Need It: This is my go-to “big pot” that I use daily for boiling pasta (it can hold up to 2 pounds of pasta), blanching veggies, or making big batches of stock.
+This is my go-to “big pot” that I use daily for boiling pasta (it holds up to 2 pounds), blanching vegetables, making large batches of stock, or simmering warm cocktails.

 ❤️ My Fave: All-Clad 8-Quart Stock Pot